JibranKalia/personal-website-v2/content/blog/unleash-the-power-within/index.md

 ---
 title: Why I want to attend Unleash the Power Within
 date: "2018-09-09T05:00:00.000Z"
-description: Brief writeup on what I hope to achieve by attending UPW.
+description: Brief writeup on what I hope to achieve by attending UPW
 tags: Personal Development
 ---